Construction worker measuring a building exterior.

 Contractor’s tools and equipment insurance for construction businesses

-Construction contractors pay an average of $14 per month, or $169 yearly, for contractor's tools and equipment insurance and inland marine insurance.
+Construction contractors pay an average of $14 per month, or $169 yearly, for contractor's tools and equipment insurance.

 It's important to know that commercial property insurance only covers your main business location and its contents.
 If you bring items to jobsites or store them off-site, you'll need inland marine insurance for protection against fires, theft, and other property losses.